dusanw/fotomatic/README.md

 # fotomatic
 Codeacademy off-platform project

-Completed byu spec design, main page os working.
+Completed by spec design, main page os working.

 there is a responsive issue with tablet and mobile view: